Cooling Tower

 - Drift losses = typically 0.1 to 0.2% of water supply

-- where cycles is the ratio of solids in the circulating water to the solids in the make-up water
+- where Cycles = the ratio of total dissolved solids (TDS) in the circulating water to the TDS in the make-up water.
+Normal number of Cycles is between 3 and 7.

 - Total Losses = Evaporation Losses + Drift Losses + Blowdown Losses